YuLiumt/Cactus/_build/html/_sources/note/ThornWrite/ccl.rst.txt

 * **STORAGE**: The STORAGE keyword specifies groups for which memory should be allocated for the duration of the routine or schedule group.
 The storage status reverts to its previous status after completion of the routine or schedule group.
 * **TRIGGER**: List of grid variables or groups to be used as triggers for causing an ANALYSIS function or group to be executed.
 * **SYNC**: The keyword SYNC specifies groups of variables which should be synchronised (that is, their ghostzones should be exchanged between processors) on exit from the routine.
 * **OPTIONS**: Often used schedule options are local (also the default), level, or global.
 These options are interpreted by the driver, not by Cactus.
 The current set of options is useful for Berger-Oliger mesh refinement which has subcycling in time, and for multi-patch simulations in which the domain is split into several distinct patches.
-Routines scheduled in local mode can access individual grid points, routines scheduled in level mode are used e.g. to select boundary conditions, and routines schedule in global mode are e.g. used to calculate reductions (norms).
+Routines scheduled in local mode can access individual grid points, routines scheduled in level mode are used e.g. to select boundary conditions, and routines schedule in global mode are e.g. used to calculate reduction and interpolation.
+This information is then passed to the driver which should then either invoke such routines once per processor, or once per sub-block per processor.
 * **TAGS**: Schedule tags.
 These tags must have the form keyword=value, and must be in a syntax accepted by ``Util_TableCreateFromString``.
 * **READS**: READS is used to declare which grid variables are read by the routine.
 * **WRITES**: WRITES is used to declare which grid variables are written by the routine.